-Many digital cameras come with a Depth of Field Preview button near the lens mount (see Page 3 on how to use this!), or enable you to assign the same function to one of the other buttons.
+Many digital cameras come with a Depth of Field Preview button near the lens mount, or enable you to assign the same function to one of the other buttons.
 However, this doesn't have any effect on the depth of field.

 The image you normally see through the viewfinder or on the Live View screen is displayed at the lens's maximum, or widest, aperture; the aperture you dial in on the camera body will only be set when you take a picture.

 However, pressing the Depth of Field Preview button allows you to view the scene at the working aperture, so that you can see what areas will appear sharp.

 There's a range of ways to control the depth of field - the choice of aperture, focus distance and the type of camera.
 In a nutshell, wider apertures and closer focusing distances lead to a shallower depth of field.

 Remind me what you mean by 'wide' aperture…